jon-nona/api-gateway-proxy-example/ARTICLE.md

 The non proxy integrations allow more control over transforming the request and responses at the Gateway level.
 The lambda integrations obviously come with a cost to each invocation, but allow additional computation to be performed.

-So with that in mind one shoudl ask yourself the following:
+So with that in mind one should ask yourself the following:

 1. Do I need to remap my request/response from my 3rd party API:
    1. Yes - Lambda Integration or Custom HTTP integration.